 The stop-motion animation throughout the film is simply outstanding, as each character’s unique design influences their movements, with many of the characters having very interesting and over-the-top designs which perfectly fit within the world of a Tim Burton story.
 The film also has an unexpectedly ranged colour palette, as in addition to the usual dark Burton-esque colours.
 The film surprisingly also uses a large range of bright greens, purples and reds in a few scenes, which all really help the film stand-out, and give a little more light to many of the miniature sets and various characters.

-Initially thinking I would give the film a slightly lower rating, ‘Corpse Bride’ surprised me on a rewatch.
-As while I still expected the film to be entertaining, I didn’t expect to enjoy the film as much as I still did, but with the fantastic stop-motion animation, some great humour and a few emotional scenes.
-All topped with the unique Tim Burton style, I’d say the film is a pretty solid watch, as aside from the occasional cheesy joke or scene, ‘Corpse Bride’ is most certainly an 8/10 overall.
+To conclude, while I didn’t expect to enjoy ‘Corpse Bride’ as much as I did, the film’s fantastic stop-motion animation, great humour and emotional scenes all topped with the unique Tim Burton style, I’d say the film is a pretty solid watch aside from the occasional cheesy joke or scene.
+Final Rating: 8/10.